pjirsa/dapr-workshop/Assignment03/step-by-step.md

 docker start dtc-rabbitmq
 ```

-Later on, when you're dong with this class, you can remove the running container by entering the following command:
+Later on, when you're done with this class, you can remove the running container by entering the following command:

 ```console
 docker rm dtc-rabbitmq -f
 ```

-Warning: Once you remove container, it's gone.
+Warning: Once you remove the container, it's gone.
 To use it, again, you'll need to start over with the `docker run` command shown at the beginning of this step.

 > For your convenience, the `src/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop. invoke the `src/Infrastructure/rabbitmq/start-rabbitmq.ps1` script to start the RabbitMQ container.
 >